3-Day Family Weekend Guide to MankatoVisit Mankato

 Things to Do in Mankato, Minnesota: 3-Day Weekend Guide

 Located within 75 minutes from Minneapolis, Mankato is a fun destination for families or for couples looking to get away for a weekend.
 It’s home to pristine wilderness, bike-friendly trails and fantastic museums.
 Mankato has a lot to offer year-round.
 Getting around in the city is easy: you can bike along a river, go kayaking and visit some fun local museums—all in a single day.
 The next time you have a long weekend, plan to spend it in Mankato, Minnesota.
 Here’s a three-day weekend guide to some of the top things to do and see in Mankato.

 Mankato Weekend Guide: Day 1

 Once you’re in the City Center, explore some of the local museums.
-The Children’s Museum of Southern Minnesota on Lamm Street is an ideal place to take kids who are curious about what it’s like to be a “grown-up.”
-There, they can play contractors, operating a sand pit, a moveable crane and a big conveyor system to build a miniature city in Coughlan Quarry.
+The Children’s Museum of Southern Minnesota (360° virtual tour) is an ideal place to take kids who are curious about what it’s like to be a “grown-up.”
+There, they can play contractors, operate a sand pit, a moveable crane and a big conveyor system to build a miniature city in Coughlan Quarry.
 Afterwards, children can visit the Grow It Gallery, an indoor play center, to play farmers and gardeners by hopping aboard a tractor and learning farming techniques with life-like animals and plants.
 They can continue their farming experience outside to meet real livestock animals and to learn the process of collecting eggs and planting crops.
 However, for kids that wish to simply stay being a kid, a large indoor tree fort at the museum is the answer.
 The tree fort is so large that it extends to the roof, making it ideal for children to climb, swing and explore through roped tunnels.

 Mankato Weekend Guide: Day 2